 - Use laser technology to provide a speedier recovery period and better results

-If your gums are red, swollen, or bleeding, call us today at 770-744-4619.
-Here in Atlanta West Dentistry, we offer complimentary consultations and second opinions in our Marietta, GA dentist office.
-Our highly skilled doctors and staff will answer any questions and determine which treatment is best for your smile!
+If your gums are red, swollen, or bleeding, call us today at 770-744-4619 to schedule an appointment.
+Drs.
+Watson and Bowersox offer complimentary consultations and second opinions in our friendly dentist office.
+Our highly skilled doctors and staff will answer any questions and determine which treatment is best for your smile.

 Whenever possible, we avoid surgery by using lasers to rid your gums of infection with pinpoint precision.
 We use the DEKA CO2 laser, which:

 - Reduces chances of relapse for gum tissue attached to your tooth

 Before your procedure, we will numb your mouth using The Wand®, a computer-operated numbing tool that doesn’t require any big, scary syringes.

 Gently Cleaning Your Gums With Scaling & Root Planing

 Scaling and root planing are gum disease treatment options that are essentially “deep cleaning” procedures.
 These procedures are used to remove plaque and tartar buildup from underneath your gums and off the roots of your teeth.